codesqueak/Z80Processor/README.md

-# Z80 Processor
+# Z80 Processor in Java

-Z80Processor is a an implementation of the Mostek / Zilog Z80 processor.
+Z80Processor is a an implementation of the Mostek / Zilog Z80 processor in Java

 ## Build